Infomaniak/addon-backup/README.md

 ## Backups modification

-If you want to modify the saved files, simply restart the addon from the marketplace.
+If you want to modify the saved files, simply restart the add-on from the marketplace.
 The automation of the saved files will be updated.

 ## Delete backups directly in your nodes (CLI)